 The good news is this.
 The mechanisms that cause these changes are becoming clear and you can reduce your risk of chronic disease and slow aging with a few simple measures that are easy to understand.

-To make it worse, the processed foods have lost all the beneficial imbedded antioxidants in the milling process.
+To make it worse, processed foods lose most of the beneficial antioxidants that are embedded in natural whole foods during the milling process.
 Eating fast food and processed food regularly has the same type of impact as smoking and exposes the body to large numbers of damaging oxidative particles.

 Aging itself contributes to the problem because antioxidant defenses deteriorate with time.
 Aging, cigarette smoke, and too much food create a vicious cycle of increased oxidative stress, increased cell damage, chronic disease, and accelerated aging.